 On the other hand, the study also revealed that some women entrepreneurs have experienced negative effects as a result of the loans they have received to support their businesses.
 And other women have engaged themselves in other urban agricultural activities which supports their households’ food security.
 Although some institutions like CAMFED reported that they give the women interest free loans, other institutions like Vision Fund give the women loans that have interest rate when paying back (Siamabele, 2020).
 The women who have accessed loans from this institution reported negative effects on their business such as business contraction and temporal business closure due to the high repayment rates of the and short repayment period.

-CONCLUSION AND RECOMMENDATION
+CONCLUSION AND RECOMMENDATIONS

 This research sought to assess the support that women entrepreneurs in the informal sector in Musakanaya market of Mpika district receive and how it affects their businesses.
 The findings of the study revealed that majority of the women entrepreneurs have relied on financial support from informal sources like self-funding, chilimba groups, friends, family and spouses for their businesses.
 As concerns the effects of the support on the women’s business, the study established that although the informal support has not had tangible effects on the women’s businesses, it has been significant for the women’s businesses when it comes to sustenance.
 This is largely because the support although not sufficient is frequently received, stable and the terms and conditions are agreed upon by the parties giving and receiving the support.
 On the other hand, the findings also revealed that a few women entrepreneurs in the informal sector at Musakanya market have been receiving support in the form of loans, skills training, business training and trading area from government, NGOs and financial lending institutions.
-Moreover, some of the women entrepreneurs who have accessed support for their businesses from formal sources in the form of interest free loans have Contrary to the support received from the informal sources, the women expressed that the support that the get through formal institutions is infrequent, unstable and unreliable because it is given at the time when it made available by the institutions that are giving it out and not necessarily when the women entrepreneurs need it, and the terms and conditions are determined by the party that is giving the support and not the women entrepreneurs.
+Moreover, some of the women entrepreneurs who have accessed support for their businesses from formal sources in the form of interest free loans have Contrary to the support received from the informal sources, the women expressed that the support that they get through formal institutions is infrequent, unstable and unreliable because it is given at the time when it made available by the institutions that are giving it out and not necessarily when the women entrepreneurs need it, and the terms and conditions are determined by the party that is giving the support and not the women entrepreneurs.
 Given the findings it can be concluded that the women entrepreneurs in the informal sector have limited access to formal support channels for their business and as a result they have resorted to rely on the relationships that they have established with friends, family and fellow traders to access support for their business sustenance and livelihoods and this shows why they is high reliance on informal support sources.

 The study recommends that the support to women entrepreneurs in the informal sector needs to be accessible and better planned to enhance business growth and sustainability among women entrepreneurs.it needs to be given to the women while taking into account the specific characteristics of the women’s business and the women entrepreneurs as well.